 Pitt is committed to providing workforce development to meet the growing needs of the US space community, in terms of education and training for the next generation of space engineers and scientists.
 Many academic programs on campus already provide the opportunity to students for research on space topics, and formal space courses and programs are now in development.

-Introduction to Space Engineering (4 cr., every Fall semester)
+- Introduction to Space Engineering (4 credits)

 The focus of this course is the analysis, design, evaluation, and optimization of dependable computers and other complex systems for resilient operation in space and other harsh environments while supporting critical applications.
 Featuring a mix of theory and practice, novel methods in hardware, information, network, software, and time redundancy are studied and employed to mitigate threats and maximize reliability, availability, performability, and safety.

-Extreme Environment Electronics (3 cr., every Spring semester)
+- Extreme Environment Electronics (3 credits)

 This course covers the fundamentals of widely used circuits tailored for standard settings and advanced versions specifically engineered for challenging environments, such as those characterized by extreme radiation, temperature, vibration, and vacuum.
 Topics covered include: the impact of extreme environment on electronics; semiconductor device technologies, digital electronics, and analog electronics for wide temperature range and radiation; electronics for vibration and vacuum; packaging for extreme environments; and real-world applications.

-Space Orbital Mechanics (3 cr., every Spring semester)
+- Space Orbital Mechanics (3 credits)

 This course presents rigorous treatment of classical mechanical systems pertaining to spaceflight and orbital dynamics.
 Students will be able to apply mathematical treatments to Newtonian systems and in the process appreciate both physical nature and engineering feats achieved in successful completion of space missions.

-Space Systems Project (3 cr., every semester)
+- Space Systems Project (3 credits)

 This course provides students in solo and small teams the opportunity to develop requirements for a notional space mission and then design, construct, test, and optimize a space system and application for that mission.